gingerbeardman/gingerbeardman.github.io/_posts/2023/2023-11-21-yoyozo-how-i-made-a-playdate-game-in-39kb.md

 ## Timeline

 I worked on YOYOZO from September 5th to 27th, submitting it to Catalog on 21st and polishing it for the final week after that.
 After the game was approved I added online score boards one evening just prior to launch.
 It was in review and waiting for release longer than it was in development!

+The purpose of this section is not to say that developing a game quickly is better than developing one slowly, or vice versa, but rather to show the importance of scoping a game well and then sticking to the plan.

 - 2023-09-05 — [initial prototype](https://twitter.com/gingerbeardman/status/1699108587732119834)
 - 2023-09-07 — [playable prototype](https://twitter.com/gingerbeardman/status/1699784106505290093) (3 days)